 Millie has additional experience of the alternative dispute resolution process, having appeared in one of the first private law children arbitrations.

 Millie is regularly instructed to act in all stages of public law proceedings and has acted for local authorities, parents, children and guardians.
-She has experience in cases involving a range of issues and allegations, including child sexual abuse, forced marriage, and the causation of serious non-accidental injuries to a child.
+She has experience in cases involving a range of issues and allegations, including neglect, child sexual abuse, forced marriage, and the causation of serious non-accidental injuries to a child.

 Millie is available to instruct in all stages of child abduction work, including ex parte hearings and contested trials.